dtcenter/METplotpy/metplotpy/plots/roc_diagram/README.rst

 This uses the input data file plot_20200507_74426.data that is included in the source.
-A ROC diagram, named roc_diagram_default.png is created, along with a plot_202005_074426.points1 file.
+A ROC diagram, named roc_diagram_default.png is created, along with the plot_202005_074426.points1 file.
 The latter file contains the POFD and PODY points that are plotted.
+A .html file is created which is used by METviewer to make the plot interactive within the METviewer tool.

 **Description of Configuration settings**